Smartoneinok/weaviate-box-recipe/README.md

 # Weaviate Box Recipe Demo

-Please download the jupyter notebook and run it in your preferred location.
+Please download this folder and run the Jupyter Notebook in your preferred location.
+The instructions for this recipe are all contained in the notebook.